Einstein says, “You cannot solve a problem at the same level of consciousness that created the problem.”

 Your protagonist doesn’t have a problem.
-She has a dilemma.
+They have a dilemma.

-A dilemma is a problem that cannot be solved without creating another problem.
+A dilemma is a problem that we cannot solve without creating another problem.
 When you approach your story as if your protagonist is struggling with a problem, you tend to want to figure out a way to fix it, which short-circuits the work.
-By inquiring into the dilemma, you see your story from a wider perspective.
+By inquiring into the dilemma, you can see your story from a wider perspective.

-Perhaps your story began as a premise, a character, or a single idea, but underlying this initial impulse was a subconscious quest for resolution.
+Perhaps your story began as a premise, a character, or a single idea.
+But underlying this initial impulse was a subconscious quest for resolution.
 The creative impulse seeks to make order from chaos, to contextualize a series of events with the intention of making new meaning from them.
-As storytellers, we’re drawn to unresolved situations: Will George Bailey leave Bedford Falls?
-Will Dorothy’s dreams come true somewhere over the rainbow?
+As storytellers, unresolved situations draw us in.
+Will George Bailey leave Bedford Falls?
+Can Dorothy’s dreams come true somewhere over the rainbow?
 Will Harry Potter triumph over Lord Voldemort?

-These questions appear to present a problem but they are actually providing a context through which we can explore a resolution to a dilemma.
-If Jimmy Stewart did leave Bedford Falls at the end of It’s a Wonderful Life, we would be disappointed because he would not have learned that his life is already wonderful.
-Similarly, if Dorothy’s dreams did come true somewhere over the rainbow, we would miss the point, and if Harry Potter simply destroyed Lord Voldemort and that was the end of it, there would be no context for the theme, which is that good and evil must coexist.
+These questions appear to present a problem and writers can get stuck on that, but they are actually providing a context through which we can explore a resolution to a dilemma.
+If Jimmy Stewart did leave Bedford Falls at the end of It’s a Wonderful Life, we would feel disappointed because he would not have learned that his life is already wonderful.
+Similarly, if Dorothy’s dreams did come true somewhere over the rainbow, we would miss the point.
+If Harry Potter simply destroyed Lord Voldemort and that was the end of it, there would be no context for the theme, which is that good and evil must coexist.

-The desire to write is connected to the desire to resolve something you seek to understand.
+The desire to write links with the desire to resolve something you seek to understand.
 By noticing the central dilemma in your story, you will see where it exists in your life.
 By exploring its resolution in your life, you will find its resolution in your story.